arbitration

 The mediator will prepare a mediation agreement that describes the terms of the mediator’s services, the duties of the parties and the issues to be resolved through mediation.

-Read the Mediation & Arbitration Services page for more information about the mediation and mediation-arbitration services provided by John-Paul Boyd Arbitration Chambers.
+Read the Mediation & Arbitration page for more information about the mediation and mediation-arbitration services provided by John-Paul Boyd Arbitration Chambers.
 Go to the Participation Agreements page to download our current mediation and mediation-arbitration agreements.

 key resources